 Begin an iced mocha with about two ounces of mocha sauce (dark chocolate syrup).
 After pulling the shots, add them to the chocolate syrup to melt it.

 Finally, pour milk into the drink, stir well, and add ice.
-Standard iced mocha lattes at most coffeehouses use 2% milk, but any kind of milk will work for an iced mocha.
+Standard iced mocha lattes at most coffeehouses use 2% milk, but any milk will work for an iced mocha.
 The use of skim milk makes a skinny iced mocha, and the use of half-and-half makes a breve iced mocha.

 The Chocolate Sauce